Physician Assistant Studies (MS)

 • State-of-the-art instruments and equipment

-You will learn from an outstanding faculty, which includes many active healthcare clinicians.
-The real-world experience they bring from their professional lives to the classroom is invaluable to your USF experience.
+You will learn from award-winning faculty, including clinicians from a variety of medical specialties.
+The real-world experience they bring from their professional lives to the classroom will prove invaluable to your Saint Francis experience.

 The best PA programs offer robust and outstanding clinical experiences that will develop you into a well-rounded healthcare professional.
-With more than 1,000 clinical education partners throughout our region, USF will help you find rotation sites that align with your goals.
+With more than 1,000 clinical education partners throughout our region, Saint Francis will help you find rotation sites that align with your goals.

 All students must complete rotations in the following required disciplines: